 Stability becomes important when instability becomes distracting.
 For me, practicing yoga at home is already a challenge.
 It takes effort just to stay engaged.
 Added to this, practicing on carpet was making it so much worse.
 I found it uneven, spongy and adding my sweat to it was off-putting.
 I was having a hard time just finishing a class.
 The Root Board has removed all these troubles with its stability and antibacterial and antimicrobial capabilities.

 For many of us, the ideal location for our home yoga sanctuary happens to be carpeted.
 For me, it is my bedroom.
 It’s quiet, it’s private, and it’s the only place I can consistently find peace.
 In both my experience and in my study of the subject I have found practicing yoga with a mat- no matter what mat you have- directly on carpet will wreak havoc in your body’s ability to find alignment.
 It will put you at risk of injury to your hands, wrists, ankles and feet.
 And finally, it will limit your ability to maintain your focus.
 I urge you to place your mat on a bamboo or hardwood surface.
 I found that using a board such as this, and taking my favorite teacher’s live zoom class, resets my attitude and helps me get back to the practice I love and rely on.

-There are DIY solutions you can find on Youtube, TheRootBoard.com has a DIY PDF and a follow up blog post on the finer details of the build.
-And of course you can check out The Root Board.
+Here is a DIY solution video we posted on Youtube, TheRootBoard.com has DIY Instructions, an accompanying PDF and a follow up blog post on the finer details of the build.
+Building your own requires a fair amount of time 4-8 hours) and it isn't as cheap as it once was (material costs in the range of $80-$100.
+Of course we recommend that you check out the Root Board.
 We developed it expressly for this situation.
 And we use it every day.
 But again, whether you buy from us, someone else, or build your own, get yourself a hard surface to practice!